Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ### ACS

-Decide whether you want to install the latest version of ACS or a previous version and follow the steps in the relevant section below.
+Decide whether you want to install the latest version of ACS (Enterprise or Community) or a previous version and follow the steps in the relevant section below.

-#### Latest Version
+#### Latest Enterprise Version

 Deploy the latest version of ACS by running the following command (replacing `YOUR-DOMAIN-NAME` with the hosted zone you created earlier):